ZapperDJ/Indextube/README.md

 ## Installation ##

-Fill config.php with database connection details and YouTube API Key Edit crontask.sh and change /path/to/crontask.php with the actual path to the crontask.php file on your server Create a crontask entry to run crontask.sh once a day
+Create a database and import indextube.sql to reate de database structure Fill config.php with database connection details and YouTube API Key Edit crontask.sh and change /path/to/crontask.php with the actual path to the crontask.php file on your server Create a crontask entry to run crontask.sh once a day